Houston vs Miami (FL) Players to Watch - Sweet 16

 Houston Players to Watch

-Sasser paces his team in points per contest (16.9), and also posts 2.8 rebounds and 3.1 assists.
-Defensively, he posts 1.6 steals and 0.2 blocked shots.
+Sasser leads the Cougars at 16.9 points per game, while also averaging 3.1 assists and 2.8 rebounds.

-J'wan Roberts puts up a team-high 7.8 rebounds per contest.
-In addition, he's registering 10.3 points and 1.2 assists, shooting 61.5% from the floor.
+J'wan Roberts paces the Cougars at 7.8 rebounds per contest, while also putting up 1.2 assists and 10.3 points.

-Jamal Shead leads his squad in assists per game (5.4), and also totals 10.4 points and 3 rebounds.
-At the other end, he tallies 1.8 steals and 0.2 blocked shots.
+Jamal Shead leads his squad in assists per game (5.4), and also averages 10.4 points and 3 rebounds.
+At the other end, he delivers 1.8 steals and 0.2 blocked shots.

 Miami (FL) Players to Watch

-Omier is posting a team-best 10.1 rebounds per game.
-And he is producing 13.4 points and 1.2 assists, making 58% of his shots from the field.
+Omier is averaging a team-leading 10.1 rebounds per contest.
+And he is contributing 13.4 points and 1.2 assists, making 58% of his shots from the field.

-The Hurricanes receive 15.1 points, 6.2 rebounds and 2.6 assists per game from Jordan Miller.
+Jordan Miller gives the Hurricanes 15.1 points, 6.2 rebounds and 2.6 assists per contest.
+He also posts 1.3 steals and 0.4 blocked shots.

-The Hurricanes receive 8.4 points, 3.2 rebounds and 1.5 assists per game from Wooga Poplar.
+Wooga Poplar gives the Hurricanes 8.4 points, 3.2 rebounds and 1.5 assists per game.
+He also posts 1.1 steals and 0.2 blocked shots.

 Houston Top Performers (Last 10 Games)